ivanxavier7/three.js/02 - Advanced/README.md

 9. Apply filmic filter to the Baked image, change the view mode to Compositor, click on use nodes, add `Image` node and `Denoise`, mute the `Render layers` with the `M`

-## Exporting Custom model to be wrappped
+## 10.2 - Export

 Export the Model after selecting all except the camera and the lights:

-Go to file -> glTF Binary -> Selected Objects -> +Y Up -> UVs -> No export Materials -> compression -> Disable Animation, Shape Keys and Skinning
+1. Go to file
+2. glTF Binary
+3. Selected Objects
+4. +Y Up
+5. UVs
+6. No export Materials
+7. compression
+8. Disable Animation
+9. Shape Keys and Skinning